Budgeting for the Wedding: Who Pays for What?

 Flowers and Decorations

-- Bride and family pay for arrangements for church (including huppah if a Jewish wedding ceremony) and reception, plus bouquets and corsages for bridesmaids and flower girls.
+- Bride and family pay for arrangements for the ceremony (including a chuppah if it's a Jewish wedding ceremony) and reception, plus bouquets and corsages for bridesmaids and flower girls.

-- Groom and family pay for bride's bouquet and going-away corsage, boutonnieres for men, and corsages for mothers and grandmothers.
+- Groom and family pay for the bride's bouquet, boutonnieres for men, and corsages for mothers and grandmothers.

-- Groom and family pay for complete honeymoon.
+- Groom and family pay for the complete honeymoon.

 - Bride and family pay for all wedding photos and video.

-- Bride or groom's family plans and hosts engagement party; if there is more than one, bride's family hosts the first one.
+- Bride's or groom's family plans and hosts the engagement party; if there's more than one, the bride's family hosts the first one.

 - Groom's family plans and hosts the rehearsal dinner.

 - Maid of honor and bridesmaids host the bridal shower and bachelorette party.

-- Best man and ushers host bachelor party.
+- Best man and groomsmen host the bachelor party.

 - Friends may throw additional engagement parties or showers.